-Syntax Element Description PARMS 'channel_parms' Specifies parameters for the sbt channel.
+Syntax Element Description PARMS 'channel parms' Specifies parameters for the sbt channel.
 Example 4-3 illustrates this technique.
 Do not use this port-specific string if you have specified DEVICE TYPE DISK.
-You can use the following formats for the channel parameters: • 'ENV=(var1=val1, var2=val2,)' Specifies one or more environment variables required by the media manager in the server session corresponding to this RMAN client.
-Because RMAN is a client program, you can use the ENV parameter to set server session-specific variables that perform operations on behalf of the RMAN client, for example, PARMS 'ENV=(OB_DEVICE_1=tape1)'. • 'SBT_LIBRARY=lib_name' In cases where the media management library supports it, (for example, the OSB Cloud Module) you must use the SBT_PARMS parameter to specify environment variables.
+You can use the following formats for the channel parameters: 'ENV=(var1=val1, var2=val2,...)'
+Specifies one or more environment variables required by the media manager in the server session corresponding to this RMAN client.
+Because RMAN is a client program, you can use the ENV parameter to set server session-specific variables that perform operations on behalf of the RMAN client, for example, PARMS 'ENV=(OB DEVICE 1=tape1)'.
+'SBT LIBRARY=lib name' In cases where the media management library supports it, (for example, the OSB Cloud Module) you must use the SBT PARMS parameter to specify environment variables.
 In all other scenarios, you use the ENV variable.
 Specifies which media library is used on this sbt channel, for example, PARMS="SBT_LIBRARY=/oracle/lib/mmv.so".
-The default library is operating system-specific (for example, libobk.so on Linux and ORASBT.DLL on Windows.
+The default library is operating system-specific (for example, libobk.so on Linux and ORASBT.
+DLL on Windows.
 On Windows, parameters set using ENV are visible to all the channels.
 This may cause indeterministic behavior if a channel clears or overrides an environment variable that is being used by another channel.
 This restriction is caused by the Oracle architecture on Windows.
 It is recommended that you use the SEND command to set environment variables for the SBT library, instead of using ENV in the PARAMS option.
 See Also: Oracle Database Backup and Recovery User's Guide to learn how to integrate media management libraries RATE sizeSpec Sets the maximum number of bytes (default), kilobytes (K), megabytes (M), or gigabytes (G) that RMAN reads each second on this channel.
 This parameter sets an upper limit for bytes read so that RMAN does not consume too much disk bandwidth and degrade performance.
 SEND 'command' Sends a vendor-specific command string to all allocated channels.
-For example, you could specify an Oracle Secure Backup media family with SEND 'OB_MEDIA_FAMILY datafile_mf'.
+For example, you could specify an Oracle Secure Backup media family with SEND 'OB MEDIA FAMILY datafile mf'.
 On Windows, to send command strings to the SBT library, it is recommended that you use the SEND option instead of using ENV in the PARAMS option.
-See Also: Your media manager documentation to determine whether this feature is supported and when to use it.